David Ferry (poet)

 David Russell Ferry (March 5, 1924 – November 5, 2023) was an American poet, translator, and educator.
 He published eight collections of his poetry and a volume of literary criticism.
 He won the National Book Award for Poetry for his 2012 collection Bewilderment: New Poems and Translations.
+He is also known for his English translations of Virgil's works including a complete translation of The Aeneid that he completed at 93 years old.
+His methodology for this translation was, in his own words, “I have endeavored to make Virgil speak such English as he would himself have spoken if he had been born in England, and in this present age.”

 Biography

 David Russell Ferry was born in Orange, New Jersey, on March 5, 1924.
 He attended Columbia High School amid the “wild hills” of suburban Maplewood, New Jersey, where he was raised.
 His undergraduate education at Amherst College was interrupted by his service in the United States Army Air Force during World War II.
 He ultimately received his B.A. from Amherst in 1946.
 He went on to earn his Ph.D. from Harvard University, and it was during his graduate studies that he published his first poems in The Kenyon Review.

 From 1952 until his retirement in 1989, Ferry taught at Wellesley College where he was, for many years, the chairman of the English Department.
 He held the title Sophie Chantal Hart Professor Emeritus of English at Wellesley.
 He has also taught writing at Boston University, as well as Suffolk University, as a distinguished scholar.
 Ferry was elected a fellow of the American Academy of Arts and Sciences in 1998, and he was a fellow of the Academy of American Poets.

+After his retirement, in 1989, from teaching and administrative duties at Wellesley College he began to focus his efforts more intently on his poetry works.

 In 1958, Ferry married the distinguished literary scholar Anne Ferry (died 2006), they had two children, Elizabeth, an anthropologist, and Stephen, a photojournalist.

 Before moving to Brookline, Massachusetts, Ferry lived across the Charles River in Cambridge, in the house where 19th century journalist and women's rights advocate Margaret Fuller lived before she joined the Brook Farm community.

 Ferry died in Lexington, Massachusetts on November 5, 2023, at the age of 99.